KeithJRome/bookdata-api/README.md

 There is a race condition on CREATE and DELETE unless you use a RWMutex to handle locking.

+I added a race_test.go to demonstrate the problem (though it will pass now because I fixed it).
+You can check for race conditions during test or runtime by adding the -race flag.

 ## Deleting

 I chose to do a "re-slice" to preserve order...